Water quality : the neglected ingredient

 Soft Water Solutions

-In soft water scenarios, at or below 50 ppm general hardness, some form of remineralization may be in order, both to help coffee extract in ways that are delicious, but also to prevent the possibility of equipment corrosion due to low alkalinity.
+In soft water scenarios, at or below 50 ppm general hardness, some form of remineralization may be in order, both to help specialty coffee extract in ways that are delicious, but also to prevent the possibility of equipment corrosion due to low alkalinity.

 This is a little more challenging than reducing minerals in hard water.
 There are cartridge options that exist; these are frequently some type of calcium or magnesium (crushed coral is a common option) that water flows over to add healthy hard minerals.
 In most cases, these cartridges depend on contact time.
 Thus, if the water is streaming at a constant rate through the system, relatively little of the mineral will dissolve.
 Conversely, if the water sits for a long time in the cartridge, it can result in a sudden spike in mineral content.